ibm-cloud-docs/vpc/bare_metal_server_connect_windows.md

 # Connecting to a Windows bare metal server
 {: #bare_metal_server_connecting_windows}

-After you create your Windows bare metal server, you can connect to it by completing the following steps.
+After you create your Windows bare metal server, you can connect to it by using the following steps.
 {: shortdesc}

 Windows servers aren't supported for LinuxONE s390x processor architecture.